57blocks/stellar-resource-usage-report/README.md

 # Usage

 1. Make sure Docker Desktop is running on your system
-2. Start the unlimited network simulator:
+2. Start the unlimited network simulator.
+Executing the code below will launch a [stellar/quickstart](https://github.com/stellar/quickstart) image.
+You can also customize your own image according to the *quickstart* if you want.

- Note: Using npx requires you to install npm globally in advance, more info please refer to [npx](https://docs.npmjs.com/cli/v10/commands/npx)
+ _Note: Using npx requires you to install npm globally in advance, more info please refer to [npx](https://docs.npmjs.com/cli/v10/commands/npx)_
 ```
 npx dockerDev [--port=your port]
 ```
-3. Use the simulator in your code(make sure you have seen a steady stream of *stellar-core: Synced!* logs in step 2):
+3. Make sure you have seen a steady stream of *stellar-core: Synced!* logs in step 2.
+Deploy your contract once your local network is running.
+If you don’t know how to deploy a contract, you can check the [Stellar build doc](https://developers.stellar.org/docs/build/smart-contracts/getting-started) or the [deploy.example.ts](./deploy.example.ts) we provide for reference.
+4. Use the simulator in your code:

 ```ts
 import calcResource from "stellar-resource-usage";